 - FEMA's mapping center - Find out your flood zone.

 - Video on the Flood Insurance Program - History, how it works, recent changes

 - Using a Flood Insurance Rate Map (FIRM) - FEMA

 - Myths and Facts about the National Flood Insurance Program (FEMA)

 - How To Request a Flood Hazard Determination Review from FEMA

-Most of the city of Chesapeake is susceptible to some level of flooding, and officials encourage all property owners and renters to contact an insurance agent to inquire about purchasing flood insurance.
+Most of the City of Chesapeake is susceptible to some level of flooding, and officials encourage all property owners and renters to contact an insurance agent to inquire about purchasing flood insurance.
 It takes 30 days for flood insurance to go into effect so if you wait for the forecast to call for rain, it will be too late.

 The City of Chesapeake is a member of the Community Rating System (CRS) through FEMA.
-The city has maintained a rating of a Class 8 since being accepted into the program in May of 2015.
-The city will undergo a technical review in 2019, which provides the city the opportunity to lower its rating to a better score, which means better incentives for homeowners with homes in a flood zone.
+The City started at a rating of a Class 8 when it was accepted into the program in May of 2015.
+Since then, the City has lowered its rating to a Class 7, which means better incentives for homeowners with homes in a flood zone.
 Property owners in certain flood categories are eligible for a reduction in their flood insurance premiums.
-Residents in the “AE” zone, also known as the 100 year flood plain, are eligible for a 10% rate reduction, while those in the “X” zone, also known as the 500 year flood plain, can receive a 5% reduction.
+Residents in the “AE” zone, also known as the 100 year flood plain, are eligible for a 15% rate reduction, while those in the “X” zone, also known as the 500 year flood plain, can receive a 5% reduction.
 For specifics on individual premium changes, residents should contact their insurance provider.